 When to visit the Wanaka Lavender Farm

 In autumn, the trees will be shades of orange, red and yellow, and roses and dahlias are still blooming.
-Winter will see frost-covered grounds so less growth, but the surrounding views of snow-capped mountains still make for an enjoyable visit.
+Winter will see frost-covered grounds, so there is less growth, but the surrounding views of snow-capped mountains still make for an enjoyable visit.

-We visited first thing in the morning and had the whole place to ourselves, as other visitors slowly trickled in, but I imagine it’s beautiful in the late afternoon too.
+We visited first thing in the morning and had the whole place to ourselves as other visitors slowly trickled in, but I imagine it’s beautiful in the late afternoon too.

 What you’ll see in different seasons

-Spring – Blossoms, tulips, daffodils
+- Spring – Blossoms, tulips, daffodils

-Summer – Lavender, dahlias, roses, sunflowers
+- Summer – Lavender, dahlias, roses, sunflowers

-Autumn – Trees changing colour, roses, dahlias
+- Autumn – Trees changing colour, roses, dahlias

-Winter – Snow capped mountains grounds often covered in frost
+- Winter – Snow-capped mountains grounds often covered in frost

-How to get there
+How to get to Wanaka Lavender Farm

 Address: 36 Morris Rd, Wanaka 9382, New Zealand

-Wanaka 5km – 6mins
+Drive time: Wanaka 5km – 6mins Queenstown 65km – 60mins

-December – February Adults $5, Children 5-15 $2, under 5s free.
+- December – March Adults $15, Children 5-15 $7.50, under 5s free.